pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system.md

 ---
 sidebar_position: 1
-title: Connecting your ticketing system
 ---

-# Connecting your ticketing system to the pass Culture application
+# Connection with a ticketing system

 If you have a ticketing system to manage your events tickets, it is possible to connect your ticketing system with the pass Culture application.

-## Prerequisites
+## Mandatory set-up

-To connect your ticketing system to the pass Culture application, you need first :
+To connect your ticketing system to the pass Culture application, you need first:

 1. **To provide us with a booking and a cancelling URL** that we will request each time a beneficiary book/cancel a ticket for the event.
 You can find the process **[here](/docs/understanding-our-api/notification-system/setting-up-notifcations)**.
-2. **To implement the notification authentication process** described **[here](/docs/understanding-our-api/notification-system/authenticating-our-notifications)**.
+2. **To implement the notification authentication process** described **[here](/docs/understanding-our-api/notification-system/authenticating-our-notifications)** on your side.

-## How to enable ticket booking for an event
+## Enable ticket booking for an event

 Once your provider account is properly set (with a booking URL and a cancellation URL), you can enable ticket booking for an event by **setting the `hasTicket` parameter to `true`** when **[creating the event](/rest-api#tag/Event-offer/operation/PostEventOffer)**.